Modelling Exponential Growth and Decay

 Specification Points Covered

-F7 – Understand and use exponential growth and decay; use in modelling (examples may include the use of e in continuous compound interest, radioactive decay, drug concentration decay, exponential growth as a model for population growth); consideration of limitations and refinements of exponential models
+F7 – Understand and use exponential growth and decay; use in modelling (examples may include the use of ee in continuous compound interest, radioactive decay, drug concentration decay, exponential growth as a model for population growth); consideration of limitations and refinements of exponential models

 Modelling Exponential Growth and Decay Worksheet and Example Questions